-Note: To prime a dry fuel system, turn the key switch to the RUN position for one minute.
-Allow the fuel pump to cycle and prime the system.
-Turn the ignition switch to OFF.
+Note: To prime a dry fuel system: Turn the key switch to the RUN position for one minute.
+Allow the fuel pump to cycle and prime the system and then turn the key switch to the OFF position.

-- While sitting in the operator's seat, engage the parking brake, make sure the PTO switch is disengaged, and the ground speed control levers are locked in the neutral position. - 2.
-Position the throttle control midway between SLOW and FAST positions. - 3.
-Insert the key into the ignition switch and turn it to the START position.
-Release the switch as soon as the engine starts.
-If the starter does not turn the engine over, turn the ignition switch to OFF immediately, and consult the engine operator's manual.
-Warm up the engine by running it for at least a minute before engaging the PTO switch or driving the unit. - 4.
-After warming the engine always operate the unit at FULL throttle when mowing.
+- 1. While sitting in the operator's seat, pivot the ground speed control levers out to lock them into the neutral position, engage the parking brake, and press the PTO switch down to disengage the PTO. - 2.
+Insert the ignition key into the ignition switch and turn it to the START position. - 3.
+The throttle will self-adjust to idle when starting.
+After the engine starts allow the engine to warm.
+Warm up the engine by running it for one minute before engaging the PTO switch or driving the unit. - 4.
+After warming the engine always operate the unit at the FAST position when mowing.